 Because Duke Nukem is a shareware game, it was originally distributed on sleeves with just a screen capture image.
 But however…

 Now these are more proper cover art and perfect for any action title.
 Our titular hero on the foreground surrounded by monsters is as classic action iconography as it gets.
-Although the first cover is very reminiscent of the sequels’ cover art and the second cover is the most faithful one to the game itself.
+Although the 1st cover is very reminiscent of the sequels’ cover art, the 2nd cover is the most faithful one to the game itself.

 Well, it’s time to boot this sucker: